 B. SPECIFIC OBJECTIVES

-Reading comprehension- To understand the general content as well as the essential details of various types of texts dealing with topics that are not necessarily familiar to the student.
+Reading Comprehension- Students will understand both the details as well as the conveyed purpose of various types of texts which deal with topics unfamiliar to the student.

 C. COURSE CONTENT

 - Exchanging and evaluating general information.

 - Evaluating the opinions of others.

 - Expressing acceptance, refusal and evasion with varying degrees of enthusiasm.

 - Expressing the underlying intentions of what another person has said.